 All of the members of the Board of Directors are elected annually to serve until the next Annual Meeting of Stockholders and until their successors are elected and qualified.
 Pursuant to our By Laws, the Board of Directors may increase or decrease the number of directors from time to time, but not to fewer than three.
-After 15 years of service to the Company, director John F. Cassidy, Jr. has informed the Board of Directors of his desire to retire and that he has chosen no to stand for re-election.
-The Board of Directors has determined that, until further action by the Board, the number of directors of the Company, from and after the time of the 2021 Annual Meeting of Stockholders, shall be nine.
-Accordingly, the number of directors to be elected at the 2021 Annual Meeting of Stockholders is nine.
+The Board of Directors has determined that, until further action by the Board, the number of directors of the Company, from and after the time of the 2022 Annual Meeting of Stockholders, shall be nine.
+Accordingly, the number of directors to be elected at the 2022 Annual Meeting of Stockholders is nine.
 The Board of Directors has nominated for election the nine persons listed below.
 All of the nominees are currently serving as directors.
 Unless otherwise specified on the proxy, the shares represented by a proxy in the accompanying form will be voted for the election of the nine persons listed below.
 If, at the time of the meeting, any nominee is unable, or for good cause unwilling, to serve, which event is not anticipated, the shares will be voted for a substitute nominee proposed by the Board of Directors, unless the Board reduces the number of directors.
 The biographical sketches of each nominee below highlight some of the specific experience, qualifications, attributes or skills that contributed to his or her selection by the Board.